Return to Index

 - Cyclophosphamide and doxorubicin

 Doctors have yet to find a chemotherapy regimen that is curative or highly effective for advanced or recurrent uterine cancer.
 In various studies, the response rates to chemotherapy range from 36% to 67%.
-However, even in patients who respond to treatment, the response lasts only four to eight months on average.
+However, even in those who respond to treatment, the response lasts only 4-8 months on average.